majharul-islam181/RestApicalling/README.md

 A new Flutter project.

-#The JSON i used in this project :
+#The JSON I used in this project :
 https://jsonplaceholder.typicode.com/

 #JSON viewer :